AlexsLemonade/refinebio-examples/.github/PULL_REQUEST_TEMPLATE/make-it-live-pr.md

+---
+name: Make it live PR
+about: Use this PR template for making changes from staging -> master
+title: 'Make it live'
+labels: make it live
+assignees: ''

+---

 ## Changes being made live:

 <!-- What overall changes are being included in this "make it live" PR? and are they all ready to be made live? -->